 FDA regulations also state that personal protective equipment like gloves and face masks should be labeled as single-use and therefore should be disposed of directly after use.
 Proper disposal of contaminated personal protection equipment ensures the safety of both the wearer and the client.

 It is also standard for tattoo and piercing studios to employ the use of hospital-grade cleaners to limit the amount of potentially harmful bacteria in their workspace.
-These cleaners often include but are not limited to Madacide, Cavicide, and Dettol, all of which are also available on our Web store.
-Antimicrobial handwash is another important form of personal protection equipment, and hand-washing should be a frequent practice during tattoo and piercing procedures.
+Shop for disinfectant cleaners from Madacide, Cavicide, Micro-Scientific, and more.
+Antimicrobial hand wash is another important form of personal protection equipment, and handwashing should be a frequent practice during tattoo and piercing procedures.

 While using personal protective equipment, it is imperative that tattoo artists and piercers follow sterile procedure rules and regulations.
 Tattoo and piercing needles often come pre-sterilized and wrapped for this purpose.
 If they are expired or not sterilized, artists and piercers have the responsibility to re-sterilize equipment with an autoclave prior to use.
 In keeping with OSHA’s Bloodborne Pathogen Standards, all disposable sharp instruments should be disposed of in designated sharps containers after use.